 19 Years Ago: Kenny Chesney Hits No. 1 With ‘The Good Stuff’

-The song, which was the second single from his multi-platinum ‘No Shoes, No Shirt, No Problems’ album, was written by veteran tunesmiths Craig Wiseman and Jim Collins.
-Explaining in the mid-tempo song that the "good stuff" is "the first long kiss on a second date" and "the way that she looks with the rice in her hair / Eatin' burnt suppers the whole first year,” the tune, especially the lines, “Spent five years in the bottle / When the cancer took her from me / But I've been sober three years now / ‘Cause the one thing stronger than the whiskey,” was based on a tragic, true story.
+"The Good Stuff," which was the second single from Chesney's multi-platinum No Shoes, No Shirt, No Problems album, was written by veteran tunesmiths Craig Wiseman and Jim Collins.
+The mid-tempo song explains that the "good stuff" is "the first long kiss on a second date" and "the way that she looks with the rice in her hair / Eatin' burnt suppers the whole first year;" the lines "Spent five years in the bottle / When the cancer took her from me / But I've been sober three years now" are especially poignant, as they're based on a tragic, true story.

-"[Jim and I were just about to write another song.
-We were talking about what if you just sat there and watched your wife die.
+"[Jim and I] were talking about, what if you just sat there and watched your wife die.
 We both just sat there and were sort of stunned for a minute.
-We said, ‘OK, let’s get a cup of coffee and write a song!'"
+We said, 'Okay, let’s get a cup of coffee and write a song!'"

-‘The Good Stuff,’ which also reached No. 22 on the Billboard Hot 100 chart, was the No. 1 country music single for 2002 as well.
-The single earned Chesney an ACM Award for Single of the Year, and also helped him earn Top Male Vocalist.
+"The Good Stuff," which also reached No. 22 on the Billboard Hot 100 chart, was the No. 1 country music single for the entirety of 2002 as well.
+The single earned Chesney an ACM Awards trophy for Single of the Year and also helped him earn Top Male Vocalist.
 The artist also included "The Good Stuff" on his 2009 album Greatest Hits II.